mideind/Tokenizer/README.rst

   with vowels to form single code points for the Icelandic letters á, é, í, ó, ú, ý and ö, in both lower and upper case.

-* It converts single and double quotes to the correct Icelandic ones (i.e. „these“ or ‚these‘).

 * If the appropriate options are specified (see above), it converts kludgy ordinals (*3ja*) to proper ones (*þriðja*), and English-style thousand and decimal separators to Icelandic ones